Let me show you where to stop on a San Francisco to Los Angeles road trip – so good, I’ve done the route twice!

-San Francisco is a great city.
+San Francisco is a great city, and an excellent place to start your trip driving the California Coast.
 There’s a good reason why it’s used in so many films as a backdrop, and why it’s on the dream list for so many people to visit.

 Pick up your rental car and drive over the Golden Gate Bridge to get off to a memorable start to your San Francisco to Los Angeles road trip.
 It’s the most recognisable bridge in the world, and is actually surprisingly long.
 A great opportunity to get used to the glory of those wide lanes in the USA.

 Here’s a map of the drive from San Francisco to LA.

 The San Francisco to Los Angeles drive is 6 h 16 mins (383.1 mi) via I-5 S – the most direct route.

 If you want to drive from SF to LA the scenic route, as described here, then you’re looking at around 9 h 19 mins (454 miles) via Highway 1.

 ACCOMMODATION IN SAN FRANCISCO: HOTEL ZEPHYR IN FISHERMAN’S WHARF